 - Salt to taste

-- 1 pound lean white fish , chopped roughly
+- 1 pound lean white fish or 1 large russet potato , chopped roughly

 - 1 pound chopped, blanched nettles, or parsley and spinach